SonyResearch/skin-tone-extraction/README.md

-# PACKAGENAME
+# skin_tone_extraction

-`PACKAGENAME` is a Python package for automatic skin tone extraction from images using various different approaches.
+`skin_tone_extraction` is a Python package for automatic skin tone extraction from images using various different approaches.
 The package provides both a programmatic API and command-line interface for extracting skin tone from facial images with skin masks.

 ## Installation